How To Choose The Right Baby Stroller & Accessories

 You are likely to use the baby stroller quite a lot and maybe even for more than one child.
 Fabrics that easily tear, brakes that don’t really work and a folding mechanism that drives you crazy will – drive you crazy!

-If you are on a tight budget, consider buying a used quality stroller, or be very careful when examining the new, low-price stroller that you want to buy.
+If you are on a tight budget, consider buying a strong>used quality stroller, or be very careful when examining the new, low-price stroller that you want to buy.

 This is where the trouble begins… At least that’s what I thought as a mom-to-be.
 There are so many different kinds of baby strollers; how can anyone choose the right one?

 Well, after 8 strollers, I can tell you there is a little bit of trial and error involved here to figure out which type suits you and your family best.
 But then I must admit I didn’t really ask anyone for advice before buying a stroller the first time.

 These are the old-fashioned, heavy strollers that include all sorts of features you might need.
 My personal favorite among these are the carriage stroller, like for example the cool Bugaboo Cameleon Stroller, which comes with a really nice bed for the baby.
 Also, with such a stroller, your baby is always facing you.